Shadowmaple/notes/cloudCompute/load_balance_en.md

 ![](../images/load_balance/load_balance_layer4.png)

-Four layer load balancing refers to the load balancing on the fourth layer transport layer in OSI model, which is based on IP address and port number.
+Layer 4 load balancing refers to the load balancing on the fourth layer, the transport layer in OSI model, which is based on IP address and port number.

 It mainly determines the final internal server through the target IP address and port in the message and the server selection mode set by the load balancer.

 It should be noted that the IP address received by the load balancer is a virtual IP, not an real IP of a server.
 The load balancer needs to convert the virtual IP into a real IP and forward it to the corresponding server.
 In other words, the client thinks that it has sent a request to a specific server, but it is not.
 The load balancer will forward its request to different servers.
-In other words, two same requests sent at the same time may be processed by different servers.
+In other words, two same messages sent at the same time may be processed by two different servers.

 Application: LVS(Linux Virtual Server)

 ### Layer 7 load balancing

-Similarly, the seven layer load balancing corresponds to the the seventh layer, the application layer.
+The layer 7 load balancing corresponds to the the application layer, the seventh layer in OSI model.

-Seven layer load balancing is based on the application layer information such as URL.
-It mainly determines the final internal server through the information in the application layer protocol header such as HTTP and the real content in the message.
+Layer 7 load balancing is based on the application layer information such as URL.
+It mainly determines the internal server through the information in the header of an application layer protocol such as HTTP and the real content in the message.

 ![](../images/load_balance/load_balance_layer7.png)